publicdocs/uscode/assets/md/titles/usc17/us/usc/t17/ch1/m__us_usc_t17_s111.md

         (3)  __Distribution of royalty fees to copyright owners__  __.—__

-        The royalty fees thus deposited shall, in accordance with the procedures provided by clause (4), be distributed to those among the following copyright owners who claim that their works were the subject of secondary transmissions by cable systems during the relevant semiannual period:
+        The royalty fees thus deposited shall, in accordance with the procedures provided by paragraph (4), be distributed to those among the following copyright owners who claim that their works were the subject of secondary transmissions by cable systems during the relevant semiannual period:

             (A) Any such owner whose work was included in a secondary transmission made by a cable system of a non-network television program in whole or in part beyond the local service area of the primary transmitter.

-            (B) Any such owner whose work was included in a secondary transmission identified in a special statement of account deposited under clause (1)(A).
+            (B) Any such owner whose work was included in a secondary transmission identified in a special statement of account deposited under paragraph (1)(A).

             (C) Any such owner whose work was included in non-network programming consisting exclusively of aural signals carried by a cable system in whole or in part beyond the local service area of the primary transmitter of such programs.